 Supply chains are operating in a challenging environment with pressures on input costs, labour availability, and capacity.
 Delivering improvements in this environment requires strategies beyond migrating to cheaper locations, negotiating better, and working harder.
-Every time we buy something, sell something, or move something, we leave a data trail, and mining that data provides the key to delivering step change improvements.
+Every time we buy something, sell something, or move something, we leave a data trail.
+Mining that data provides the key to delivering step change improvements.

 Use that data to challenge the limits of what can be achieved using optimisation techniques.
-Whether it is optimising inventory for service, optimising transport routes, product slotting in the warehouse, or pick methods – have your team explore (with help if needed 😉) what is possible when you solve for an optimised solution.
+It may be optimising inventory for service, optimising transport routes, product slotting in the warehouse, or pick methods.
+Whichever techniques, have your team explore (with help if needed 😉) what is possible when you solve for an optimised solution.
 The data points to the solution and creates the awareness of the scale of improvement that is available.

 Pick at least one project with your team in early 2023 to prove out the capability.

 After three years of managing through disruptions from pandemics, wars, logistics backlogs, energy, labour and input cost inflation – what else could possibly go wrong?
-Imagine going through all of those without the ability to turn on a computer or access any of your core systems for a period of several weeks.
-Consider the risk to customer data and imagine yourself drafting the communication to customers and suppliers that your systems and their data have been compromised.
+Imagine going through all of those without the ability to turn on a computer.
+What if you are unable to access any of your core systems for a period of several weeks.
+Consider the risk to customer data.
+Imagine yourself drafting the communication to customers and suppliers that your systems and their data have been compromised.

-Supply chain cyber attacks have been growing at an alarming rate, and even at that, we do not hear the details of all of them.
+Supply chain cyber attacks have been growing at an alarming rate.
+Even so, we do not hear the details of all of them.
 By any risk measure, cyber attacks have the potential to have a catastrophic impact on revenue, costs and reputation.